 The Danbury Museum & Historical Society is YOUR hometown museum.
 Preserving, protecting, and educating Danbury’s friends, neighbors and visitors about the heritage and history of our community is our main focus!
 Situated in downtown Danbury, at the southern end of Main Street, the main museum campus is composed of five buildings.
 Huntington Hall is a modern exhibit building containing changing exhibit space, the museum offices, research library and gift shop.
 Huntington Hall is also a place for local groups to hold meetings, and is used by the museum to host a diverse series of lectures and programs that are free and open to the public.

-Since 1941 the museum has preserved Danbury’s heritage and historic properties as it continues its mission to increase historic based tourism, museum programming, and the expansion of local history curriculum in our public schools.
+Since 1941 the museum has preserved Danbury’s heritage and historic properties as we continue our mission to increase historybased tourism, museum programming, and the expansion of local history curriculum in our public schools.

-dissemination of walking tours, biographies and short essays about critical past events in local history.
-For more about new programs, lectures, exhibits, tours, fundraisers and events you can also like the Danbury Museum & Historical Society page on Facebook, follow the Danbury Museum on Twitter, or sign up, on the website, for a free copy of the museums monthly e-newsletter “Danbury Happenings”
+dissemination of walking tours, biographies, and short essays about critical past events in local history.
+For more information on new programs, lectures, exhibits, tours, fundraisers, and events you can like the Danbury Museum on Facebook, follow the Danbury Museum on Instagram and Twitter, or sign up on the website for a free copy of the museums monthly e-newsletter!